softworkz/emby-wiki/Remote-control.md

 * ToggleFullscreen ,
 * DisplayContent (Arguments: ItemName, ItemId, ItemType),
 * GoToSearch,
+* PlayMediaSource - used to indicate support for media source selection for an item,
+* PlayTrailers (Arguments: ItemId),
 * DisplayMessage (Arguments: Header, Text, TimeoutMs - if timeout is omitted, message should be modal)